 Not everyone is eligible

-You should have a meeting with your beautician or technician before you undergo any laser procedure – you should discuss your medical history as some people carry a higher risk of injury than others.
+You should have a meeting with your laser hair removal specialists at Touch Up Laser before you undergo any laser procedure – you should discuss your medical history as some people carry a higher risk of injury than others.
 For example, a person suffering from Hirsutism (excessive body hair) often has an underlying medical condition – so whilst it may seem logical that this person would seek treatment for hair removal, the underlying medical condition may not make it advisable.
 Other people at risk may be people suffering from skin diseases or complex viral conditions.
-If you suspect you have a condition, you may want to consult your medical general practitioner first before committing to any laser hair removal procedure.
+If you suspect you have a condition, you can try here and consult your medical general practitioner first before committing to any laser hair removal procedure.

 You may be required to submit written consent before any procedure – and that’s where you have to be careful.
 The practitioner has the responsibility to inform you in advance about the adverse effects that may occur.
 These may include:

 You may be able to make a claim if the technician or beautician did not follow the proper procedure or has been negligent.
 Examples include:

 if the client has not been advised of all the possible negative effects

 if the practitioner was not qualified or properly trained